lemotdesign/one-click-hugo-cms/site/content/baiting-programs-systems/_index.md

       While it might sound like we're stating the obvious, it's essential to realize that not all baiting systems are made equal.
 Differences abound when it comes to effectiveness, durability, and pricing, especially here on the Gold Coast.

-      ### Key Factors to Ponder When Selecting a Termite Baiting System:
+    imageUrl: img/termite-treatment-baiting-system.png
+    heading: Best Termite Baiting Options on the Gold Coast
+  - text: >-
       1. **Flexibility**: Can you monitor the system yourself, or are you tied to a dedicated monitoring service?

       2. **Bait Appeal**: Is the bait (cellulose material) genuinely enticing to termites?
 Remember, if they're not attracted to it, they won't consume it.